citmusa/dj-startapp/README.md

 # dj-startapp
 Django startapp --template
-A modified version of django's template for "./manage.py startapp" command.
+A modified version of django's template for the *./manage.py startapp* command.

 All this because I forget from where to make imports XD